 Q. I don’t cook - how can I purchase meals?

 Restaurants, cafes, food trucks, and similar establishments may remain open to supply meals so long as social distancing protocols are met.
 You can also purchase prepared foods at grocery stores, supermarkets, certified farmers’ markets, convenience stores, and other such food retailers.

 Q. How can I access free or reduced price meals for myself or my family?

 Schools, soup kitchens, food banks, and other entities that provide free or reduced priced food goods or meals to students or other members of the public are encouraged to continue providing these services.
-However, food provided by these establishments to the public may not be eaten on the premises but must instead be delivered or taken away for consumption.
+However, food provided by these establishments to the public may be eaten on the premises so long as social distancing protocols are met.

 Q. I become anxious when cooped up in my house.
 Am I allowed to go to a park or on a hike?

 A. Yes.
 Spending time outside improves mood and wellbeing, and is particularly beneficial to children.
 You can go for walks, go to the park, and engage in other similar activities, but should maintain social distance (i.e. be more than 6 feet away from persons who are not part of your household) when on walks and in parks to avoid spread of the virus.